victor7w7r/036bootstrap/README.md

 - :warning: **This is not a bootstraper**
   - This script assumes that Oracle Linux is installed

-You must update the repositories like this and install git, like this (run as superuser)
+You must update the repositories like this and install git, like this (run as root)

 ```bash
 dnf update -y